Stockton International Riverside Festival

 The Stockton International Riverside Festival (SIRF) is an annual outdoor arts festival in Stockton-on-Tees, England.
 It includes British and international performers.
+The most recent event took place between 2 August and 4 August 2024.
+The next event will take place in 2025.

 History

 The first Stockton Riverside Festival was founded by Frank Wilson and the first festival took place in August 1988.
 Now known as the Stockton International Riverside Festival (SIRF) it has grown into an internationally famous event that attracts thousands of spectators.
 In 2015 founder, Frank Wilson, was awarded an MBE for his services to the festival arts in the North East, recognising the impact the festival had made to Stockton.
 In 2017 SIRF celebrated its 30th anniversary.